 - Also, no penalty is charged if the beneficiary pays the complete loan amount in advance.

-The applicant can apply for a loan against fixed deposit by either logging in to his internet banking profile and applying for the loan through the Overdraft against Fixed Deposit link under the e-Fixed Deposit tab or by visiting the bank and applying for the overdraft on the spot.
+The applicant can apply for a loan against fixed deposit by either logging in to his internet banking profile and applying for the loan through the Overdraft against FD link under the e-Fixed Deposit tab or by visiting the bank and applying for the overdraft on the spot.
 In case of joint holders of the FD, all applicants need to sign the loan request.
 Hence it is advisable for all holders to visit the bank and request for the loan and conduct the proceedings in a transparent manner.